 - In consideration of a slowly deteriorating service from Yahoo, the link below is an alternative for neighborhood communications of use to us all.

-Rules In all of our worlds (social, political, economic, biometric) we are searching for things considered necessary.
+Rules In all of our worlds (social, political, economic, biometric) we search for things considered necessary.
 We see closed doors, glass ceilings, and tables with no invitations.
 The good news is we have a set of new rules that could make change more positive.
-A way to develop answers to questions about change rest … Continue reading Review the Rules
+A way to develop answers to questions about change rest with … Continue reading Review the Rules